-So if you’ve still some way to go before you can afford that new pair of speakers or an amplifier capable of powering Ally Pally, give some of these suggestions a whirl and you may be surprised with just how much you can eke out of what you already have.
+So if you can't currently afford that amplifier capable of powering a gig venue, why not give these suggestions a whirl?
+You may be surprised at just how much extra performance you can eke out of your existing kit.

-Hopefully you spent some time positioning your speakers when you got them, at least to have them facing the right way.
-Placing them close to any wall will reinforce their low-frequency output.
-The idea of this may appeal but, on most models, doing this also spoils bass agility and precision.
-Most are designed to be at least 30cm clear of a rear wall and a minimum of a metre or so from any side walls.
-Pointing the speakers inwards towards the listening position will help to firm-up the stereo imaging, but go too far and the soundstage width will suffer.
+Hopefully you spent some time positioning your speakers when you got them – at the very least, you've got them facing the right way (ie. drivers facing away from the wall, slightly angled inwards in most cases.
+You knew that).
+Placing them close to any wall will reinforce their low-frequency output; an idea which may initially appeal but, on most models, doing so also spoils bass agility and precision.
+Most are designed to be at least 30cm clear of a rear wall and a minimum of a metre from any side walls.
+Pointing the speakers inwards towards the listening position will almost always help to firm-up the stereo imaging (though there are the odd exceptions that prefer to fire straight ahead), but go too far and the soundstage width will suffer.

 It's not just speakers that benefit from careful placement.
-Essentially, you want the rest of your kit placed away from your speakers (as far as the room allows) in order to restrict any vibrations that can tamper with the sound.
+Ideally, you want the rest of your kit placed away from your speakers (as far as your room allows) in order to restrict any vibrations that can tamper with the sound.

-There are varying lengths to which you can go in order to better power your system.
-The simplest is merely to ensure the mains plugs you’re using are clean (best done by treating the pins with a cleaning solution – and ensuring they're dry...) and all the components are connected as close together as possible: this means not plugging in your preamp on one side of the room and your power amp on the other.
-This improves system grounding, and so helps sound quality.
+There are varying lengths to which you can stretch in the pursuit of better powering your system.
+The simplest is merely to ensure the mains plugs you’re using are clean (best done by treating the pins with a cleaning solution – and ensuring they're dry afterwards) and all the components are connected as close together as possible.
+This means not plugging your preamp in on one side of the room and your power amp on the other.
+This improves system grounding and so can help sound quality.

-You can go even further and give your hi-fi a dedicated feed from your fuse box.
-This will bypass everything else plugged into the mains that will be adding noise to the signal – from your TV to the fridge.
-Again, it probably isn’t a length worth going to for your Denon micro system, but there can be greater gains to be made the higher up the food chain you go.
+You could go even further and give your hi-fi a dedicated feed from your fuse box (with the help of a qualified electrician, of course).
+This will bypass everything else plugged into the mains that'll be adding noise to the signal – from your TV to the fridge.
+Again, it isn’t a length worth going to for your Denon M-41DAB microsystem, but there are greater gains to be made the higher up the food chain you go.

-Speaker grilles are great for keeping dust and pets off the drivers, but they do get in the way a bit.
-For the most part engineers tune speakers with the grilles off, so leaving them in place effectively places a barrier between you and the sound being emitted.
+Speaker grilles are great for keeping dust, pets and sticky young fingers away from the drivers, but they do get in the way a bit.
+For the most part, engineers tune speakers with the grilles off, so leaving them in place effectively places a barrier between you and the sound being emitted.

-For owners of floorstanders, make sure those spikes are screwed in to the base of your speakers.
-If you have a suspended wooden floorboards a decent trick is to drill a few screws into the ground for the spikes to sit in – that way your speakers will stay rigidly in place.
+For owners of floorstanders, make sure those spikes are screwed into the base of your speakers.
+If you have suspended wooden floorboards, a decent trick is to drill a few screws into the ground for the spikes to sit in – that way your speakers will stay rigidly in place.

 Stability isn’t exclusively to do with support, however: your drivers will also be bolted into place, and making sure every so often that those fixings are tight – while being sure not to overtighten – is decent practice.

-If you’ve gone to those lengths to support and isolate your speakers, you owe the same courtesy to the rest of your system as well.
-The simplest way to get your kit singing is to invest in a designated hi-fi rack, though there’s no shame in frugality if you’re an able craftsperson.
+If you’ve gone to great lengths to support and isolate your speakers, you owe the same courtesy to the rest of your system as well.
+The simplest way to get your kit singing is to invest in a designated hi-fi rack, or you can indulge in a spot of home DIY.

-If you go the DIY route, just remember the ideal support is perfectly level, low-resonance and placed as far away from sources of vibration as possible.
+If you go the latter route, just remember that the ideal support is perfectly level, low-resonance and placed as far away from sources of vibration as possible.

-A floorstanding support will work fine on a hard concrete floor, though with a record player the same support will emphasise footfall on a suspended wooden floor.
+A floorstanding support will work fine on a hard concrete floor, although a record player on the same support on a suspended floor will be affected by footfall.
 If that’s what you have, we recommend investing in a dedicated wall shelf.

-If you’ve not already invested in a designated outboard digital-to-analogue converter, doing so will bring noticeable benefits.
+If you have digital components in your system but have not already invested in a designated outboard digital-to-analogue converter (DAC), doing so will bring noticeable benefits.

-Simply put, the burden of converting a digital signal, those ones and zeros, into an analogue one will be lifted from the rest of your kit and taken on by a component specially designed to do the job.
+Simply put, the burden of converting a digital signal, all those 1s and 0s, into an analogue one will be lifted from the rest of your kit and taken on by a component specially designed to do the job.
 A bit like having someone do your tax return for you so you can focus on more important things like going to the pub.

 While it won’t make bad hi-fi sound great, your system’s performance can benefit in every regard when paired with a capable, separate DAC.